nonoroazoro25/dy_sdk/docs/render/demo/demo.rst

     # Step5: Transmission
     """
-    There are two ways to upload the transmission:
     Upload_method: 1: upload four json files and upload the resource file according to upload.json;
-                   2: json files and resources are uploaded separately;
     """
     CONFIG_PATH = {
         "tips_json_path": analyze_obj.tips_json,